The rebate cheques are typically received 90-120 days after the post retrofit evaluation.

 - Complete at least two eligible energy upgrades

-- Have a follow-up evaluation performed within 120 days of the first evaluation (extensions may be possible if you run into delays – we will work with Union Gas if the need arises);
+- Have a follow-up evaluation performed within 120 days of the first evaluation (extensions may be possible if you run into delays – we will work with Union Gas and Enbridge if the need arises);

 - Copies of all receipts for energy upgrades are provided to the energy advisor.